djkimion007/Unicab/README.md

 Many features are either working well, or somewhat working, or not working at all - that's something to put in mind if you are trying this out for the very first time.

+If ever you encounter issues along the way,  Mr. Google and Mrs. StackOverflow are ready to get you back up and going!

 ## Contact

-I am contactable via e-mail at `lesterngkimho (at) gmail (dot) com` at anytime in case any (minor) assistance is needed.
-Otherwise, Mr. Google and Mrs. StackOverflow are willing to assist as well!
+I am contactable via e-mail at `lesterngkimho (at) gmail (dot) com` at anytime.